t0mg/jackal/README.md

 - No coding required to add a playlist for a new NFC tag (the NFC id just needs to match the name of a folder on the SD card)
 - Working headphone jack (mono though, which isn't convenient for modern headphones)
 - Boot animation and SFX from a movie that came out one year after the Jackal
+- Dedicated setup screen for time and date when the backup battery is replaced
 - And probably more useless stuff even I don't remember

 ## Hardware overview